 Why this appears to be an unrepeatable skill may be influenced by the oppositionís change in approach.
 If you know that Albert Pujols is going to launch one on a pitch up in the zone, you would avoid that space like the plague.
 On the other hand, it may simply be luck.
 Despite major league pitchersí best efforts, they still miss their spots from time to time and the ability to capitalize on those mistakes by depositing them into the seats may take a stroke of good fortune for the hitter.

 Beyond that, Dozier faced a very high percentage of fastballs.
 This may be because he was a non-threatening factor in 2012 but has since made it clear he can handle the heat.
 Last year, he saw fastballs 57% of the time whereas the league average was 53%.
 On fastballs Dozier hit a healthy .273/.353/.517 but hit just .196/.239/.249 on non-fastballs.
 If you were concocting a game plan to combat the Twinsí lineup, the directive would likely be to throw Dozier fewer fastballs in 2014 Ė at the very least, fewer fastballs up in the zone.

-This is not to say to write-off Dozierís 2014 season already.
-After all, the plate discipline was a significant step forward as he reduced his chase rate considerable (from 32% in í12 to 26%) and stopped swinging at everything (swing rate dropped from 49% in Ď12 to 40%).
+This is not to cause despair for Dozierís 2014 season.
+After all, his plate discipline was a significant step forward as he reduced his chase rate considerably, from 32% in í12 to 26%; he also stopped swinging at everything as his swing rate dropped from 49% in Ď12 to 40% in 2013.
 Those indicators bode well for his comprehension of the zone and his development as a hitter.